 The above provides historical data about each update made to the Equality Impact Assessment.
 Please do include the name of the author, date and notes about changes made - so that you are able to refer back to what changes have been made throughout this iterative process.
 For further information, please see the EIA Guidance document on version control.

 5b.
 Approval

 Name Date approved

-Head of Service
+Approved by Head of Service

-Approved by Executive Director
+Executive Director

-Approved by Cabinet Member
+Cabinet Member

 Directorate Equality Group

 EIA Author John Woodroffe, Senior Commissioning Manager ------------ --